Consistent maps and their associated dual representation theorems: Introduction

 For a number field $K$, we write $M^0_K$ to denote the set of non-Archimedean places of $K$.
 If $\alpha\in K$ then we define

 Analogous to $\mathcal G$, we obtain that $\|\cdot\|_{\mathcal V}$ is a norm on $\mathcal V$ with respect to the usual absolute value on $\rat$.

 The main results of \cite{Samuels} established representation theorems for the algebraic and continuous duals of $\mathcal V$ (see \cite[Theorems 1.1 \& 1.2]{Samuels}).
-The primary tool used in both proofs is a new object called a consistent map which we shall briefly describe here.
+The primary tool used in both proofs is an object called a consistent map which we shall briefly describe here.
 Let

 A map $c:\mathcal I\to \rat$ is called {\it consistent} if we have

 for all number fields $K$, all non-Archimedean places $v$ of $K$, and all finite extensions $L/K$.
 If $c,d:\mathcal I\to \rat$ are consistent maps and $r\in \rat$ then we let